ChippStudio/Evaluate-Day/README.md

 6. Insert keys in secret.swift `let keychainProStart = <KEY>` and let `keychainProDuration = <KEY>`
 7. Run project

+## Localization
+Evaluate Day app can speak with you on your language.
+And you can help us.
+Check localization status on http://translate.evaluateday.com

 ## About Evaluate Day

 Evaluate Day is an elegant and flexible application for tracking any parameters of your life, for keeping journals and conducting analyses of all indicators.